Monsters-RPG-game/.github/profile/README.md

 ### 3.2 [Users](https://github.com/Monsters-RPG-game/Monsters-users)
 Users is another part of this project, managing user's accounts, in-game characters, inventories and user statistics.

+> [!IMPORTANT]
+> Other services below will be rewriten.
+They are left here for now, but this project has ongoing infrastructure changes ( changing from rpg game to simple clickers backend ).
+Only services above here are fully working.
+This is subject to change.

 ### 3.3 [Messages](https://github.com/Monsters-RPG-game/Monsters-messages)
 Messages communication system created to consume user messages and live chat.